 Cover crops can be planted in the fall, spring, or even the summer.
 The timing depends on the purpose for implementing the practice as well as equipment and the cover crop species chosen.
-In some areas, during most years a cover crop planted in the fall can germinate and grow simply on rainfall.
-However, it may require sprinkler irrigation in order to bring up a fall-planted cover crop if the rains are late or it is a dry year.
-A summer cover crop will be more expensive because in most locations it will require irrigation and involves a higher opportunity cost as a cash crop is foregone during the main growing season.
+In most areas a cover crop planted in the fall can germinate and grow simply on rainfall.
+However, it may require sprinkler irrigation in some instances.
+A summer cover crop may be more expensive as it involves a higher opportunity cost if a cash crop is foregone during the main growing season.
 Drought tolerant summer cover crops like Sudan x Sorghum hybrids can grow well with little to no irrigation.
 Fall covers are generally used to "fix" low-cost N, scavenge residual nitrogen, compete with weeds and protect the soil from erosion.

 Summer covers may be used for pest management, to smother warm season annual weeds, or as a food source for beneficial insects.